KoryNunn/async-or/README.md

 ```

-Tasks are run in paralelle, and the first task in the
+Tasks are run in parallel, and the first task in the
 task list that succeeds will resolve the callback.

 eg: